Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 - Send thank-you messages and emails to donors with the same enthusiasm as you would for major donors.
 A gift of $5 today could lead to a gift of $100 or $1,000 next time.

-Here’s a first-time $5 Friday from Roanchar Ranch.
-Notice the low goal and the small, solvable problem:
+Here’s a first-time $5 Friday from Roanchar Ranch Draft Horse Rescue.
+Notice the small goal ($192) and the solvable problem (buying a mask to keep flies out of Barney’s eyes):

 Here’s another sample $5 Friday from Beautiful Feet Ministries of Tanzania.
 Notice the impact of the story and photo, and the much larger goal: